 Effect of Different Configurations

 Detailed analyses of each CoT block design are performed in this section in order to assess their impact on the overall performance of CoTNet-50.
 Initially, the static context is located among the keys through a convolution of three, and then the dynamic context is formed by concatenating the query and contextualized key.
 CoT blocks combine the static and dynamic contexts to produce the final outputs.
 Linear Fusion and Concatenate are two variations of CoT blocks that directly sum or concatenate two contexts.
 Table 9 outlines the performances of various ways of exploring contextual information in CoTNet-50 backbone.
-According to the results, 77.1% of the top-1 accuracy was achieved using the static context alone.
+As shown in Table 9, 77.1% of the top-1 accuracy was achieved using the static context alone.
 In contrast, the exploitation of dynamic context shows improved performance.
 By combining static and dynamic contexts linearly, 78.7% of the gains occur, indicating their complementarity.
-Additionally, Concatenate is comparable to Linear Fusion in terms of performance (Table 9).
+Additionally, Concatenate is comparable to Linear Fusion in terms of performance.

 Effect of Replacement Settings

 ResNet-50 backbone performance is analyzed in relationship to the number of stages replaced with CoT blocks in order to find a better balance between speed and accuracy.
 As shown in Table 10, replacing more stages with CoT blocks generally improves performance while decreasing parameter numbers and FLOPs slightly.
 Performance boosts are most notable in the last two stages (res4 and res5) after CoT blocks are replaced.
-Moreover, the additional replacement of CoT blocks in the first stages (res2 and res3) only leads to marginal performance improvements and 1.34x inference time increases, as shown in Table 10.
+Moreover, the additional replacement of CoT blocks in the first stages (res2 and res3) only leads to marginal performance improvements and an increase in inference time of 1.34x, as shown in Table 10.
 As the results show, SE-CoTNetD-50 achieved better performance with a negligible decrease in throughput compared to SE-ResNetD-50.